ilyaperepelitsa/CV/README.md

 correspond to specific values, assign tasks to goals and create tracker instances for monitoring how I'm doing on the goals.
-The general idea is to record things that I do - if I'm doing something - it has to lead somewhere, if it's not in "the system "
+The general idea is to record things that I do - if I'm doing something - it has to lead somewhere, if it's not in "the system" - why not account for it and add it.